-Plague affects prairie dogs and can wipe out a colony almost entirely within a short period of time.
+Plague is a bacterial disease known to affect prairie dogs and is capable of almost entirely wiping out a prairie dog colony in a very short period of time.
 The disease is carried by fleas which spread the disease through host animals.
-While prairie dogs are host to fleas, the fleas stay in the burrow after their host dies and attach themselves to the next host that comes along which may or may not be a prairie dog.
-Badgers, coyotes, and foxes are also host to fleas and are more likely to cause a widespread outbreak of the disease because they travel further distances.
+The fleas rely on prairie dogs as hosts and they stay in the burrow after their host dies and attach themselves to the next host that comes along, which may or may not be a prairie dog.
+Badgers, coyotes, and foxes can also be hosts to the fleas and are more likely to cause a widespread outbreak of the disease because they travel further distances.

 Prairie dogs are a great indicator that plague is present in an area because their populations are decimated so quickly.
 This alerts biologists to quickly begin to “dust” the colony with an insecticide to prevent further spread of the disease to other animals or people.

-Black-tailed prairie dogs were historically found in the southeastern portion of Arizona.
-The species ranged from the Sulphur Springs Valley north of Bonito, and west to the Sonoita grasslands on the west side of the Huachuca Mountains.
+Historically, Black-tailed prairie dogs were found in the southeastern portion of Arizona.
+The species ranged from the Sulphur Springs Valley north of Bonito, west to the Sonoita grasslands.
 This range includes parts of the counties of Cochise, Graham, Pima, and Santa Cruz.